Met Gala 2023 fashion: The best looks from the red carpet - KTVZ

 Scroll down to see some of the event’s best fashion.
 This article will be updated as the red carpet unfolds.

-Top Photo: Janelle Monae revealed a wired underdress beneath an oversized coat.
+Top Photo: Janelle Monae, dressed by Thom Browne, revealed a wired underdress beneath an oversized coat.
 (Reuters/Andrew Kelly)

 The-CNN-Wire